MdSamsuzzohaShayon/youthspike-event-management/README.md

  - List need to filter by date, upcomming, past

+ - When creating team along with logo, players are still there after they are being added to the team
  - Email address are not showing up for account setting
  - If there are no logo, do not put any text there
  - On matches page, we do not need upcomming, only current ande passed